 A booking confirmation email is one of the basics of communication during the pre-stay period, and even if you choose to do nothing else before your guest arrives, all hoteliers should be sending one.

-Your pre-stay email allows you to you to share more information, include attached documents, as well as links to your website and social media channels.
+Your pre-stay email allows you to share more information, include attached documents, as well as links to your website and social media channels.